Fiona-600/Project-2020/README.md

 Repository Link: https://github.com/Fiona-600/Project-2020/blob/master/Iris%20variants.png

-**Interpretation of the data set**
+**Preliminary Finding & Interpretation of the Data Set**

 *Qualities and attributes of the Iris dataset*

+**Table 1 - Top 10 Results**

 The Iris dataset contains 150 examples (rows), and 5 variables (columns) named; sepal length, sepal width, petal length, petal width, and species.

 Each row of the table represents one Iris flower, including its species and dimensions of its botanical anatomy (sepal length, sepal width, petal length, petal width).

 For each sample, four features were measured i.e.